h-joo/life-in-germany/Getting_A_Tech_Job.md

 Big companies sometimes do not offer jobs in these platforms, so you might want to go in their individual career site to apply for jobs.

-But in my experience, many of the English jobs are reposted in many different platforms, so using one - for me linkedin - many of the time made sense.
+But in my experience, many of the English jobs are reposted in many different platforms, so using a single platform - for me linkedin - most of the time made sense.

 ## Looking for salary information ℹ️